willnotwish/mysql-backup-docker/README.md

-# mysql-backup-docker

-About the simplest backup routine.
+About the simplest mysql backup routine.
+Uses mysqldump.